jonathanbaraldi/github-actions-terraform-eks-traefik-app/rascunho-fernando/rascunho-aula-GitHub-Actions.md

 Before each job begins, GitHub fetches an installation access token for the job.
 The GITHUB_TOKEN expires when a job finishes or after a maximum of 24 hours.

 The token is also available in the github.token context.
 For more information, see "Contexts."

+- Não é necessário criar 1 Secret com o valor do Token, conforme a DOC acima.

+- Check segue com erro:
+Error: Resource not accessible by integration

+Workflow permissions

+Choose the default permissions granted to the GITHUB_TOKEN when running workflows in this repository.
+You can specify more granular permissions in the workflow using YAML.
+Learn more.
+Workflows have read and write permissions in the repository for all scopes.
+Workflows have read permissions in the repository for the contents and packages scopes only.

+- Estava com:
+Workflows have read permissions in the repository for the contents and packages scopes only.

+- Ajustado para:
+Workflows have read and write permissions in the repository for all scopes.

+- Marcada opção que permite que as Actions criem e aprovem PR.

+git add .
+git commit -m "AULA 58.
+GitHub Actions - Terraform + EKS, Novo teste do Check, ajustadas as permissões dos Actions no repositório!" eval $(ssh-agent -s) ssh-add /home/fernando/.ssh/chave-debian10-github git push